Search

 The gap between ‘capable’ and ‘completely robust’ remains wide.

-Training models to be “helpful” creates a tendency to want to please that becomes problematic in a commercial context.
+The training of models to be “helpful” creates a tendency to want to please that becomes problematic in a commercial context.

-Genesis Mission: Partnership with DOE
+Genesis Mission: Partnership with the DOE

-December 18, 2025 — Anthropic and the US Department of Energy announce a multi-year partnership as part of the Genesis Mission.
+December 18, 2025 — Anthropic and the U.S. Department of Energy announce a multi-year partnership as part of the Genesis Mission.

-🔗 Official Announcement
+🔗 Official announcement

 What is the Genesis Mission?